fernand0aguilar/obsidian/notes/Carreer/Education/MARS College/schedules.md

 # Kanban
-This gives teams more flexible [[notes/Fixing my Life/MARS College/planning]] options, faster output, clearer focus, and transparency throughout the development cycle.
+This gives teams more flexible [[planning]] options, faster output, clearer focus, and transparency throughout the development cycle.

 	> “Stop Starting!
 And Start Finishing!”,